jamesseanwright/composr/README.md

 npm i
 ```

-The run one of the following scripts:
+Then run one of the following scripts:

 * `npm run dev` - builds the source and example app, and then starts the server
 * `npm test` - runs the unit tests

-This library will generate two
+The `npm run build` script will generate respective ES module and CommonJS builds, which are consumed in the `example` app across two separate entry points.

+Within the example app's `index.html` page, one can replace `es` with `cjs` in the sole `script` element to switch between the bundles; they are functionally identical.